planetlearning/planetlearning.github.io/pages/micromaster/profiles/Jeromephilip.md

 Throughout my high school career, I have been involved in a variety projects.
 Some include:

-1. Creating a multitude of games in one of python's famous module, pygame

-   * Games Created: Space Invaders, Guess Who, and Card Matcher
+1. Creating a multitude of games in one of python's modules, pygame (Games Created: Space Invaders, Guess Who, and Card Matcher)

 2. Completed Python Data Structures and Algorithms Udemy Course